-Widget is as an additional feature for your app and serves as a reminder of your app’s existence.
-User retention is one of the KPIs and you have to do everything possible to make sure the user keeps visiting you app on a regular basis.
-That’s why it’s important to figure out what exact data your widget should show to the user.
+A widget is an additional feature for your app and reminds users of your app’s existence.
+User retention is an important marketing KPI, and you have to do everything possible to make sure your users keep visiting your app on a regular basis.
+That’s why it’s essential to figure out what information your widget should display.

-The widget that is fully reproducing the app and, therefore, contains excessive information is not what the user will benefit from.
-This information will overload a small widget and will make it confusing.
-On the other hand, the widget that doesn’t display the data the user is looking for, is also going to end up not being used at all.
+A widget that fully reproduces an app (and, by extension, contains excessive information) will not benefit users.
+Overloading a small widget with too much information will make it confusing.
+On the other hand, a widget that doesn’t display data the user is looking for will also go unused.

-Weather app should display today’s temperature and an icon summarizing the forecast (like a bright sun, for example).
-As simple as that.
-Everything the widget for our My Day app shows is the number of years, days, and months both before and after the event.
+For example, a weather app should display today’s temperature and an icon summarizing the forecast (like a bright sun, for example).
+It’s as simple as that.

-First and foremost you should identify which data is especially valuable for your user because sometimes they might use your app in the way you do not expect them to.
+First and foremost, you should identify which data is especially valuable for your users, as sometimes they might use your app in a way you don’t expect them to.

 Examples of useful iOS widgets

-Since widgets for iPhone apps are a hot topic today, I decided to ask our folks with iPhones about the widgets that they use all the time.
-In case you’d like to develop a widget for iPhone app, these are some insights from the users themselves.
-Dima, our QA specialist and an active user of everything that has a word fitness in it, has the widget of a fitness app Pedometer++.
+Since widgets for iPhone apps are a hot topic today, we decided to ask our teammates with iPhones about the widgets they use all the time.
+If you’d like to develop a widget for an iOS app, consider these insights from real users.

-«I’ve put a Dropbox widget in the Notification Center on my phone to have a quick access to my files,” she said. «I can simply go through all my designs and think what still needs to be fixed or added without searching for the Dropbox app on my iPhone.”
+2. For one of our designers, mobile tools that help her do creative work are of primary importance.
+“I’ve put a Dropbox widget on my home screen to have quick access to my files,” she says.
+“I can simply go through all my designs and think of what still needs to be fixed or added without searching for the Dropbox app on my iPhone.”